-As we journey through to Year 8, students will continue to be supported by their form tutor with the support of Mrs Raynor, the Student Support Officer.
-I will oversee the pastoral care and academic progress of every student.
+As we journey through to Year 8, students will continue to be supported by their form tutor and the year office team.
+We will oversee the pastoral care and academic progress of every student.
 There are some key changes in Year 8, students will be placed into different teaching groups and will start to make important decisions around GCSE option choices.
 The process will change this year and the children will not make final choices on their GCSE subjects during Year 8, but they will narrow the range of subjects before Year 9.
 The final choices of subjects will now take place during Year 9.
 We will guide students (and parents) through this process at the relevant time.
 It is extremely important that students maintain focus in all subjects to ensure the widest possible range of choice.

 Punctuality and attendance will continue to be closely monitored.
 We appreciate that absence is at times unavoidable but request that parents keep absences to an absolute minimum.
 Please ensure that students are in school by 8.30am ready to start period 1 at 8.40am.
 Parents will be contacted if attendance dips below 95% or if students are frequently late to lessons.